 The most pressing reason for employing more women as scientists, engineers and technologists is that – at a time of continuing skills shortages – companies cannot afford to do otherwise.

 Successful firms also recognise the cost of losing talented and experienced people.
-They make the best use of all the skills they have, with inclusive policies and practices, transparent opportunities for progression and women getting the support they need to apply on an equal footing with men.
+They make the best use of all the skills they have, with inclusive policies and practices, transparent opportunities for pay and career progression, and women getting the practical support and encouragement they need to advance.

 - Employers see skills shortages as the most important business case for diversity, with 96% anticipating future difficulties and wanting to broaden the recruitment pool.
 (Diversity and Inclusion Toolkit, Royal Academy of Engineering)